 The side-condition, hidden-side-condition, where, and where/hidden clauses behave as in the reduction-relation form.

-Raises an exception recognized by exn:fail:redex? if no clauses match, if one of the clauses matches multiple ways (and that leads to different results for the different matches), or if the contract is violated.
+The resulting metafunction raises an exception recognized by exn:fail:redex? if no clauses match or if one of the clauses matches multiple ways (and that leads to different results for the different matches).